-- 6. No teacher shall be required to transport a pupil in his/her personal automobile. - 7.
-No restriction, other than that of good judgment, is placed upon the freedom of teachers to use their own time for gainful employment insofar as it does not interfere with the satisfactory performance of their school duties.
+6. No bargaining unit member shall be required to transport a pupil in one's personal automobile.

+7. No restriction, other than that of good judgment, is placed upon the freedom of teachers to use their own time for gainful employment insofar as it does not interfere with the satisfactory performance of their school duties.

-- 8. All conditions of employment including teaching hours, extra compensation for work outside regular teaching hours, relief periods, leaves, and general working conditions, shall be maintained for the term of this contract at not less than the highest minimum standards in effect on the system at the time this contract becomes effective, except as provided by an express provision of this Agreement. - 9.
-A direct payroll deposit program shall be provided.
+8. All conditions of employment including teaching hours, extra compensation for work outside regular teaching hours, relief periods, leaves, and general working conditions, shall be maintained for the term of this contract at not less than the highest minimum standards in effect on the system at the time this contract becomes effective, except as provided by an express provision of this Agreement.

+9. A direct payroll deposit program shall be provided.